chrisseaton/rhizome/doc/assembler.md

 assembler.bytes # -> 101010101001000100010011110010101001000100010010111...
 ```

-RubyJIT only has an assembler for the AM64 (also know as x86-64, or x64)
+Rhizome only has an assembler for the AM64 (also know as x86-64, or x64)
 instruction set architecture, supported by most laptops and servers.

 We'll just take a couple of paragraphs here to explain AMD64 assembly.